yuselg/3311-W20-Public/Lab0-Spec/readme.md

 3. You are provided with precise specifications (via contracts) but not the implementation.
 If you understand the specifications then you know what must be implemented.

-4. We provide you with a suite of unit tests that your submision must pass.
-You should also add tests of your own tio satsify yourself that your design is correct.
+4. We provide you with a suite of unit tests that your submission must pass.
+You should also add tests of your own to satisfy yourself that your design is correct.

 5. **N.B.** In this course, all your submitted work **must** compile and pass either unit or acceptance tests.
 We use these tests to grade the **correctness** of your design submissions.
 If your submission does not compile, or it compiles but it crashes (with unexpected exceptions), or it does not terminate, or it terminates with incorrect output, then you cannot expect to achieve a passing grade.
 It is thus up to you to ensure that your submissions satisfy the requirements.
 At the very least, you must get all the unit tests we provide to run with a green bar of success.
 In addition, always add tests of your own.
 Submit as many times as you wish before the deadline.
 We check each submission and provide you with some feedback.